How patient services are redefining the patient relationship

 Third, while digital tools, data and automation are all key components of patient services, there remains an important role for personalized case management.

 The most successful hub services platforms provide knowledgeable and empathetic case managers to support patients throughout their treatment journey.
-They help to accelerate the onboarding process, manage the PA decision, and can arrange for basic services such as transportation to infusion centers for treatment.
+They help to accelerate the onboarding process and manage the PA decision and can arrange for basic services such as transportation to infusion centers for treatment.

 Patient services are a core element in a patient-first strategy, and companies will need to make significant technology investments in information and support systems to support the patient experience.
-It is not enough to just create a host of one-off services and expect patients, their care givers and HCPs to figure it all out.
-Research shows that 76% of patients expect pharma to provide them with tools and services.
+It is not enough to just create a host of one-off services and expect patients, their caregivers and HCPs to figure it all out.
+Research shows that 76 percent of patients expect pharma to provide them with tools and services.
 The tools and services offered must be coordinated and customized to move an organization from one simply focused on patient services to one truly committed to the customer experience.

 And once the services are in place, a concerted effort to educate both healthcare professionals and patients is very important.
-Only 19% of patients are even aware of services available to them.
+Only 19 percent of patients are even aware of services available to them.

 Whether a brand team elects to outsource their hub services or build it in-house as a core capability, keeping the focus of the team on patient needs is critical.

 For many of the newest and most powerful drugs coming to market, this patient-first orientation cannot be simple lip service.
 It must be given a full seat at the brand planning table and receive a level of investment concurrent with its importance to the success of the brand and the health of its patients.